geoffdavis/esphome-mitsubishiheatpump/README.md

    Files")
 5. You may also have to delete the _esphomenodename_ directory that corresponds with your _esphomenodename.yaml_ configuration file completely.
+This directory may exist in your base config directory, or in `config/.esphome/build`.
 Testing with ESPHome 0.18.x showed this to be necessary to get the cached copy of src/esphome-mitsubishiheatpump to go away entirely, as the "Clean Build Files" isn't as thorough as one would like.

 *Note:* Failure to delete the old source directory and remove the `includes` and `libraries` lines will likely result in compilation errors complaining